fatimabintetanveer/Microsoft-Fabric-Bing-News-Analytics/README.md

 ## Overview

-In this project, we leverage the capabilities of Microsoft Fabric to build a robust data engineering pipeline for analyzing Bing News data.
-This tutorial guides you through setting up the environment, creating essential resources, and configuring workflows to ensure a seamless data processing experience.
+This project showcases a full-scale data engineering pipeline using Microsoft Fabric to analyze Bing News data.
+The pipeline encompasses the entire data lifecycle, from ingestion and transformation to sentiment analysis and reporting.
+By the end, we produce interactive Power BI reports that provide valuable insights, demonstrating the seamless integration of various data processing stages within the Microsoft Fabric ecosystem.

 ## Project Goals